ashikajith/ashikajith.github.io/_posts/2019-03-16-lazy_enumerator.md

 => [6, 12, 18, 24, 30, 36, 42, 48, 54, 60, 66, 72, 78, 84, 90, 96]
 ```

-Nice and easy but what if, we need to get control on each iteration?
+Nice and easy but If we need to get control on each iteration?
 Well for that we need to use the `next` method.
 Here are few alternatives.

 ```ruby
 # Method 1